 - Ensure that your Personal Statement meets all of our requirements

-- Accept a Conditional Offer for the IFP and pay the academic deposit by 31 May 2020
+- Accept a Conditional Offer for the IFP and pay the academic deposit by 30th June 2022

 What are we looking for?